dpi-tta-lessons/html-css-basics/content.md

 ## Changing Style with One Attribute

-HTML structures the content.
-CSS styles it.
+We just learned the basics of HTML.
+HTML structures your content.

-Try this inline style:
+Now let's add some style!
+CSS is the language that styles your content.

+Let's start by adding some simple CSS using the style attribute:

 ```html
 <p style="color: red;">Red text</p>